bradleymarch/beerboss/README.md

 This is a full-stack application as part of a capstone project with Thinkful's web development bootcamp.
 In this project I used HTML, CSS, CSS animations, Javascript, JSX, React, Node, Mongoose, Express, Mocha, and Chai.

+Next steps...

+As I continue to iterate on this project, here are some additional features I'd like to implement:
+	1. A separate list for breweries visited will be added.
+	2. A ranking system for favorite beers will be added.
+	3. A simple way to access the brewery or beer official web page will be linked.

 Here is some example code from the frontend:
 ```
 import React, { Component } from 'react';